Victoria Leigh Soto

 Victoria Leigh Soto (November 4, 1985 – December 14, 2012) was an American teacher who was killed in the Sandy Hook Elementary School shooting.
-After the gunman, Adam Lanza entered the school, she hid her students; when the students later ran from their hiding places, she was reportedly shot four times by Lanza and died trying to shield them with her body.
+After the gunman, Adam Lanza, entered the school, she hid her students in her classroom.
+When Lanza entered Soto's classroom, Soto claimed that the students were in the gym room.
+Lanza then shot Soto, causing the students to run from their hiding places.
+She was reportedly shot four times by Lanza and died trying to shield them with her body.
 She has since been hailed as a hero.
 She is a posthumous recipient of the Presidential Citizens Medal.

 Plans and petitions to honor her by name via scholarships, roads, and schools were announced in late 2012 and 2013.
 The Stratford Town Council unanimously approved a resolution to name a school after Soto, which opened in 2015, and the city of Bayamón, Puerto Rico, birthplace of Soto's father, is planning to name a public facility after her.

-Biography
+Early life

 Soto was born in Bridgeport, Connecticut, to Carlos Soto, a native of Bayamón, Puerto Rico, and Donna Fagan-Soto, of Irish-American descent.
 Her father worked for the Connecticut Department of Transportation as a crane operator and her mother was a nurse at Bridgeport Hospital.
 Her family moved to Stratford, Connecticut, and she graduated from Stratford High School in 2003.
 In 2008, she earned bachelor's degrees in both education and history at Eastern Connecticut State University.
 She then enrolled in graduate school at Southern Connecticut State University.

 Death

 On December 14, 2012, Soto was teaching her first-grade class at Sandy Hook Elementary School, when Adam Lanza made his way into the school, and began to shoot staff and students.
 After killing fourteen students and two teachers in the first classroom, Lanza entered Soto's classroom.
 Media reports state that Soto had hidden several children in a closet, and when Lanza entered her classroom, Soto told him that the children were not there and that they were in the school gym.
 When several children ran from their hiding places, Lanza began shooting at the students.
 Soto was reportedly shot trying to shield them with her body.
 A photograph of Soto's sister awaiting news of her sister on her cell phone was taken by Associated Press photographer Jessica Hill and widely reproduced across the globe.
-Some news outlets labeled the photograph "iconic" and said that it has come to symbolize the tragedy.
+Some news outlets labeled the photograph "iconic" and said that it had come to symbolize the tragedy.